On the Hardness of Sampling from Mixture Distributions via Langevin Dynamics: Chained Langevin Dynamics

 \section{Chained Langevin Dynamics}

-To reduce the mode-seeking tendencies of vanilla and annealed Langevin dynamics, we propose Chained Langevin Dynamics (Chained-LD) in Algorithm \ref{alg:ChainedLD}.
-While vanilla and annealed Langevin dynamics apply gradient updates to all coordinates of the sample in every step, we decompose the sample into patches of constant size and generate each patch sequentially to alleviate the exponential dependency on the dimensionality.
-More precisely, we divide a sample $\lgv$ into $d/Q$ patches $\lgv^{(1)}, \cdots \lgv^{(d/Q)}$ of some constant size $Q$, and apply annealed Langevin dynamics to sample each patch $\lgv^{(q)}$ (for $q \in [d/Q]$) from the conditional distribution $\P(\lgv^{(q)} \mid \lgv^{(1)}, \cdots \lgv^{(q-1)})$.
+To reduce the exponential complexity of Langevin dynamics, we propose Chained Langevin Dynamics (Chained-LD) in Algorithm \ref{alg:ChainedLD}.
+While Langevin dynamics apply gradient updates to all coordinates of the variable at every step, we decompose the variable into patches of constant size and sample each patch sequentially to alleviate the exponential dependency on the dimensionality.
+More precisely, we divide a vector $\lgv$ into $d/Q$ patches $\lgv^{(1)}, \cdots \lgv^{(d/Q)}$ of some constant size $Q$, and apply Langevin dynamics to sample each patch $\lgv^{(q)}$ (for $q \in [d/Q]$) from the conditional distribution $\P(\lgv^{(q)} \mid \lgv^{(1)}, \cdots \lgv^{(q-1)})$.
+Intuitively, vanilla Langevin dynamics needs to explore the entire space (of volume exponentially large in $d$) to find the missing modes, while Chained-LD could significantly lower the volume by dimensionality reduction.